VctorMoraes/MoisesMusicPlayer/README.md

 ## Test Coverage
 Test Coverage metrics are being generated using [**Kover**](https://github.com/Kotlin/kotlinx-kover).

-Currently, the only module with Unit test is `:data:song-search`, with a coverage of **53%** in all methods.
+Currently, the only module with Unit Tests and CodeCoverage is `:data:song-search`, with a coverage of **53%** in all methods.

 To check overall code coverage, run:
 ```bash